voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 ## 1. Introduction

 Soldering is a basic process in electronics that allows for the effective electrical and mechanical joining of parts on a circuit board.
-However, older soldering irons are generally not well equipped with precise temperature control, which causes bad solder joints, damage to components, and efficiency loss [1].
+However, older soldering irons are generally not well equipped with precise temperature control, which causes bad solder joints, damage to components, and efficiency loss.

-To address these issues, this project implements a **Digital Soldering Station** based on the Hakko 907 handle.
-This station offers an intuitive interface to adjust and observe the temperature in real-time, utilizing a microcontroller-based system with a PID algorithm for stable working temperatures [1].
+To address these issues, this project implements a **Digital Soldering Station** based on the Hakko 907 handle. [cite_start]This station offers an intuitive interface to adjust and observe the temperature in real-time, utilizing a microcontroller-based system with a PID algorithm for stable working temperatures [cite: 5-8].

 ### 1.1 Motivation
 The need for this project arose from hands-on experience with electronics prototyping, where inconsistent soldering outcomes due to temperature variations often decreased circuit quality or damaged expensive parts.
-We chose this project because it integrates hardware design, sensor integration, embedded programming, and control system theory [1].
+We chose this project because it integrates hardware design, sensor integration, embedded programming, and control system theory.

 ---

 ## 2. Literature Review

 ### 2.1 Background
 Soldering stations distinguish themselves from simple irons by allowing users to set and hold specific tip temperatures.
 The Hakko 907 handle is a common choice for custom builds due to its compact ceramic heating element and built-in thermistor.
-Modern stations have moved away from primitive on-off designs towards sophisticated systems based on feedback techniques like PID control [1].
+Modern stations have moved away from primitive on-off designs towards sophisticated systems based on feedback techniques like PID control.

 ### 2.2 Control Systems
 Accurate temperature control is the hallmark of a good soldering station.
 Textbooks like *"Process Dynamics and Control"* explain how PID (Proportional-Integral-Derivative) controllers reduce the error between set and measured temperatures by dynamically varying heater power.
-This achieves low overshoot and rapid stabilization, which is crucial when soldering to large copper planes or thick wires [1].
+This achieves low overshoot and rapid stabilization, which is crucial when soldering to large copper planes or thick wires.

 ---